 The All-In-Wonder VE was a graphics card by ATI, launched in December 2002.
 Built on the 150 nm process, and based on the RV200 graphics processor, the card supports DirectX 8.1.
 The RV200 graphics processor is a relatively small chip with a die area of only 68 mm² and 60 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 6 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 64 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 260 MHz, memory is running at 250 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder VE does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA, 2x S-Video.
 All-In-Wonder VE is connected to the rest of the system using a PCI interface.

 ||Dec 2nd, 2002